Open Accessibility Menu

 Allergic pink eye is a bit different.
 If you have this, removing the allergen is the easiest way to treat the condition.
 However, if that is not possible, your physician might prescribe eye drops or medications to treat your allergies.

 While pink eye normally isn’t a serious problem, it can be quite painful when severe.
-If you are experiencing significant symptoms, visit UF Health Central Emergency & Urgent Care for diagnosis and treatment.
+If you are experiencing significant symptoms, visit a UF Health Central Emergency & Urgent Care, conveniently located in Eustis-Mt.
+Dora and Clermont, for diagnosis and treatment.

-Our Emergency & Urgent Care Centers are open 24/7 to treat conjuctivitis.
+Our Emergency & Urgent Care Centers are open 24/7 to treat conjunctivitis.